 Why are the new leaves on my new Aloe Vera plants small?

 This is completely natural and simply due to the root system being less mature than that of the larger plant so it can’t support the growth of really big leaves as they require a lot of energy, moisture and nutrients.
-Give it time and slowly the new leaves on your Aloe Vera will start to get bigger and you can trim away the smaller leaves to encourage new healthy growth.
+Give it time and slowly the new leaves will start to get bigger and you can trim away the smaller leaves to encourage new healthy growth.